House of Albret: History

-These new possessions (Bearne, Foix, Bigorra, Tartas, Castres, Dreux, etc.) gave them a real political role in the Renaissance century.
+These new possessions (Béarn, Foix, Bigorre, Tartas, Castres, Dreux, etc.) gave them a real political role in the Renaissance century.

 However, the Albrets did not stay long at the top of the society of orders.
 Navarre was invaded by Spain in 1512, and the house of Albret kept only the small part on the French side of the Pyrenees (Lower-Navarre), and Joan of Albret is the last of her name to sit on the throne, because the Dukedom of Albret, was united to the crown of France by the accession of the crown prince.

 The title of Duke of Albret was later granted to the family of La Tour d'Auvergne (see duc de Bouillon) in 1651, in exchange for Sedan and Raucourt.

 A cadet of this house was Jean d'Albret-Orval, seigneur of Orval, count of Dreux and of Rethel, governor of Champagne (died 1524), who was employed by Francis I in many diplomatic negotiations, more particularly in his intrigues to get himself elected emperor in 1519.

-Notable descendants include the Kings of Navarre (basque region), French-Mexican politicians, Gerardo Ruiz de Esparza and Luis Ruben de Valadéz (née Valadez-Hernandez II) from the marriage of Carlos Beaumont de Navarre, Count of Beaumont and Ana de Curton d'Albret, Dame of Curton and Guiche.

 List of the Historical Bible (c.
 1355) with d'Albret coat of arms in the corners and a signature of Jeanne d'Albret.